rschwabco/aserto-demo/Tutorial.md

 ![](/images/aserto-test-access-user.png)

-But since we defined that only this user has access, when we attempt to login with the second user we created, we should see the message "No access to sensitive data".
+Since we defined that only this user has access, when we attempt to login with the second user we created, we should see the message "No access to sensitive data".

 ![](/images/aserto-test-no-access-user.png)